YP-Learning/LetUs-C/src/Ch3-Decision-Control-Instruction/C/README.md

 d.
 According to Gregorian calendar, it was Monday on the date 01/01/01. if any year is input through the keyboard write a program to find out what is the day on 1st January of this year.
 [Solution](./d.c)

 e.
 A five digit number is entered through the keyboard write aprogram to obtain the reversed number and to determine weather the original and reversed numbers are equal or not.
 [Solution](./e.c)

+f.
+If ages of Ram, Shyam and Ajay are input through the keyboard write a program to determine the youngest of three.
+[Solution](./f.c)